Updated: June 17, 2026

 From thought to bought: navigating the stages of SaaS development

 A typical, Agile-first development process encourages development teams to iteratively execute the product vision, breaking each challenge down into smaller, solvable problems.
-The SaaS development process typically follows a similar playbook and goes through ten concurrent phases.
+The SaaS development process – sometimes called the SaaS development life cycle or SaaS development workflow – moves through ten clear stages, from market research to maintenance.
+Following this lifecycle structure helps SaaS product developers avoid scope creep and deliver value at every stage.

 Market research